isaacattuah/CSC220/README.md

-# 🎓 CSC220: Data Structures & Algorithms
+# 🎓 CSC220: Data Structures & Algorithms Learning Guide

 > ⚠️ **IMPORTANT DISCLAIMER**: This repository contains historical implementations from a Spring 2018 course offering.
 Course requirements, project specifications, and evaluation criteria may have changed significantly since then.
 This content is meant for learning purposes only - **do not copy or submit as your own work**.
 Always refer to your current course syllabus and instructor's requirements.